 - Culture & Values

 - Senior Management

-I worked at Abcam full-time (More than 3 years)
+I have been working at Abcam full-time (More than 5 years)

 Get this page going by posting a photo.
 It only takes a second, and your photos are anonymous.Share a Photo

 I applied online.
 The process took 2 weeks.
 I interviewed at Abcam (Boston, MA (US)) in September 2016.

 S. called from HR in Boston, I called back and he returned that call minutes later.
 I had a stupid error on my resume, which he took as the basis to suspiciously question me as if I was trying to deceive him.
 This set the tone for the entire interview.
 He wasn't outright mocking me, but he did lecture me 3 times for no apparent reason other than to make me feel ignorant and assert his dominance rather than ask me what I meant or to clarify what I said.
 He was like a cop in an interrogation room asking me why I am so nervous.
 In fairness, it went bad immediately and I never fully recovered.

 He said they had a surprising number of candidates and he knew how he felt about my suspicious "lack of formal training" before he called, so why didn't he just delete my resume?

 Definitely a low water mark for me, but I haven't had to go through other jaded, fully corporate HRs officers yet.
 I did learn quite a bit from the experience and made a few changes to my resume.